CyberGhost and ExpressVPN are both large VPN services with many users – but which one comes out on top in back-to-back testing?

 - CyberGhost’s ad blocker does not stop tracking on HTTPS websites, as we covered before.

-- CyberGhost’s parent company (Kape Technologies, formerly Crossrider) has a history of distributing malware for data collection.
+- CyberGhost’s parent company (Kape Technologies, formerly Crossrider) has a history of distributing malware.

 If you are looking for a good VPN for privacy, CyberGhost may not be the best choice.